The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/savage.md

 Cons:

 * Requires much higher execution to perform correctly.
-* Unlikely to get you a very good parse compared to option #1 as you might lose part of your 8 minute Technical window anyways.
+* Unlikely to get you a very good parse compared to option #1 as you might lose part of your 8-minute Technical window anyways.

 ### Execution: